gmastrokostas/server_data_collector/README.md

 ---------
 8a)  Additional features to be added

-Add functionality to enable comparison of setup between dates.
+Add functionality to allow comparison of any pre and post changes.
   	Example:
    	* Any changes on rpm (installs, updates).
    	* Any changes on mount points, routing tables, etc
    	* Historical data comparison for storage /memory usage etc.

-8b- Additional Data to be captured:
+8b)  Additional Data to be captured:
 - Routing Tables
 - LVM information (pvs /vgs/ lvs)
 - Match IPs with their respective interfaces.
 Most likely a custom ansible module is needed.